Main suspect in murder of Slovak investigative journalist acquitted again

 The state and Zsuzsova are set to appeal the verdicts to the Supreme Court.
 Both Kocner and Zsuzsova are already serving long sentences for other offences, for which they were convicted after the collapse of the system of legal protection they had built up of bribed politicians, judges, prosecutors and policemen.
 Kocner is serving 19 years in the TV Markiza fraud case, where he forged a promissory note for €69mn.
 Zsuzsova is serving 21 years for ordering the murder of Hurbanov Mayor László Basternák.

 Previously, hit man Miroslav Marcek and driver Tomas Szabo were each sentenced to 25-year unconditional prison terms for carrying out the murders for €50,000.
-Middle man Zoltan Andrusko, who found the assassins, was sentenced to a 15-year unconditional prison term after co-operating with investigators.
+Middle man Zoltan Andrusko, who recruited the assassins, was sentenced to a 15-year unconditional prison term after co-operating with investigators.

 In their closing statements, state prosecutors described Kocner as an exceptionally dangerous man who lacked any remorse.
 "Any regret is absent from Kočner; the desire for property and the desire for revenge are his basic characteristics, he has no moral inhibitions," said Daniel Mikulas, prosecutor of the Special Prosecutors Office (USP).